Headlines From The Onion That Later Came True

 Ever since some clever bloke or lass discovered that people can watch TV on their computers, companies have scrambled to hop on the bandwagon.
 Since the early days of Netflix and iTunes, the number of available services has increased exponentially.
 As a result, even a few surprising parties have gotten into the mix, including massive online retailer Overstock.com, in a move that few saw coming — aside from The Onion of course.

 In 2013, the jokesters spun a prognostic piece about the e-wholesaler jumping on the video-on-demand bandwagon.
-Included in the article were gags about the fresh streamer developing a "single-camera situation-comedy starring Jason Schwartzman" and picking up a sixth season of the critically lauded but poorly rated sitcom "Piven."
-The tongue-in-cheek publication showed either an impressive prescience or inspirational nature, when in 2015, the retailer announced their intentions to compete with Amazon and other major streaming services (via Adweek).
-Since 2015, though, their company hasn't released any status updates on their VOD service.
-Overstock's dreams of tragedy next to the towels and comedy beneath carpets may not have come to fruition, or could remain in the early phases at this point.
+Included in the article were gags about the fresh streamer developing a "single-camera situation-comedy starring Jason Schwartzman."
+The tongue-in-cheek publication showed either an impressive prescience or inspirational nature, when in 2015, the retailer announced their intentions to compete with Amazon and other major streaming services.
+Since then, the company hasn't released any status updates on its VOD service, so Overstock's dreams of tragedy next to the towels and comedy beneath carpets may not have come to fruition, or still remain in the early phases.

 Wealthy Teen Nearly Experiences Consequence (2008)

 The piece was a brilliant satire of the news media's overbearing coverage of privileged individuals, often at the expense of the real victims.
-It also proved tragically ahead of the curve, as a similar scenario took place merely five years later, in 2013.
-After partying and drinking, wealthy and sheltered Texas 16-year-old Ethan Couch hit the roads, killing four people and injuring several others, according to ABC News.
-His wrist-slap sentence, thanks to his expensive legal team's affluenza defense — a mental disorder that supposedly precludes wealthy youths from facing any consequences for their acts — managed to continue his string of minimal repercussions and also outraged the country.
+It also proved tragically ahead of the curve, as a similar scenario took place merely five years later.
+In 2013, after partying and drinking, wealthy and sheltered Texas 16-year-old Ethan Couch hit the roads, killing four people and injuring several others.
+His expensive legal team's affluenza defense — a mental disorder that supposedly precludes wealthy youths from facing any consequences for their acts — managed to become one of the craziest criminal defenses that actually worked.
+Couch's wrist-slap sentence continued his life of minimal repercussions and also outraged the country.

 New $5,000 Multimedia Computer System Downloads Real-Time TV Programs, Displays Them On Monitor (1998)